About the GET Program

 Can GET directly rollover my GET funds to another 529 plan? +-

-We do not currently perform direct rollovers to other 529 plans.
-However, you can perform an indirect rollover by requesting a refund and re-depositing your funds into a qualified 529 plan within 60 days.
+If you plan to take just a partial refund of your GET account, you can perform an indirect rollover by requesting a refund and re-depositing your funds into a qualified 529 plan within 60 days.
 It is our understanding, per IRS Publication 970, that by doing this you will avoid tax consequences.
 Note that, per IRS regulations, 529 plan rollovers can only be performed once every 12 months.
 Here is a link to Publication 970, which describes these rollover considerations (see p.
 61): http://www.irs.gov/pub/irs-pdf/p970.pdf.

 Note that we always recommend consulting IRS Publication 970, a tax professional and/or financial adviser to fully understand any potential tax implications before requesting a refund of your account.